 Leave the operator or ‘Equal’

-Add your application name as configured in Veriam (in Configuration - Applications tab)
+Add your application name as configured in Veriam (in Applications)

 In case you want to filter on multiple applications: